Ameer5121/Sound932/README.md

 # 📫 Reaching me
-For any questions regarding [Chit-Chat](https://github.com/Sound932/Chit-Chat) or any project I have, you can contact me through Discord: **Sound#9535**
+For any questions regarding [Chit-Chat](https://github.com/Sound932/Chit-Chat) or any project I have, you can contact me through Discord: **Sound#9535** or through my Email Address: shehadyamer@gmail.com